haldai/Jurassic.pl/README.md

 true.
 ```

-`Jurassic.pl` also supports Julia's `'Package'.function` calls.
-The `'Package'`
+`Jurassic.pl` also supports Julia's `'Package'.function` field accessing.
+The
-is quoted as a Prolog atom, otherwise uppercase words are treated as Prolog
+`'Package'` is quoted as a Prolog atom, otherwise uppercase words are treated as
-variables.
+Prolog variables.

 ``` prolog
 ?- jl_using("Pkg").